dask/dask-blog/_posts/2018-10-08-Dask-Jobqueue.md

 * *Dask* is a library for parallel computing that coordinates well with Python’s existing scientific software ecosystem, including libraries like [NumPy](http://www.numpy.org/), [Pandas](https://pandas.pydata.org/), [Scikit-Learn](http://scikit-learn.org/stable/), and xarray.
 In many cases, it offers users the ability to take existing workflows and quickly scale them to much larger applications. [*Dask-distributed](http://distributed.dask.org)* is an extension of dask that facilitates parallel execution across many computers.

-* *Dask-jobqueue* is a new Python package that we’ve built to facilitate the deployment of *dask-distributed *on HPC clusters and interfacing with a number of job queuing systems.
+* *Dask-jobqueue* is a new Python package that we’ve built to facilitate the deployment of *dask* on HPC clusters and interfacing with a number of job queuing systems.
 Its usage is concise and Pythonic.

 ```Python
 from dask_jobqueue import PBSCluster